 - 14. Select the Clocking tab. - a.
-Specify an FPGA clock Period of 50 ns (1/20 MHz). - b.
+Specify an FPGA clock period of 50 ns (1/20 MHz). - b.
 Specify a Simulink system period of 1/20e6 seconds. - c.
-From the Perform analysis menu, select Post Synthesis and from Analyzer type menu select Resource as shown below.
+From the Perform analysis menu, select Post Synthesis and from the Analyzer type menu select Resource as shown in the following figure.
 This option gives the resource utilization details after completion.